ignaudioz/camel/README.md

 # camel
-a simple theme that was made for discord that's nice on your eyes. it's somewhat based on the midnight powercord theme
+a simple theme that was made for discord. it's somewhat based on the midnight powercord theme

 ## installation